geoffreyemerit/MarvelRepositort_Back/README.md

 # MarvelRepository_Back

 Creation of a website about Marvel and its characters.
+Full-stack.

-Full-stack You will find the front-end part in the repo "MarvelRepository_Front"
+You will find the front-end part in the repo "MarvelRepository_Front"

 Project created for a technical test performed in 2 days.